jeremyevans/rubyconflt2016-presentation/slides/slides.md

 <h1 class="white" style="font-size: 200px; position: absolute; top: 240px; left: 520px;">Attack</h1>

 !SLIDE
-.notes Other authentication frameworks will lookup tokens using a query like this.
+.notes Other authentication frameworks will lookup accounts via tokens using a query like this.
 The problem with this approach is that it increases the odds of a successful brute force attack into an arbitrary account by the number of rows that have a token.

 <pre style="font-size: 40px; margin-top: 210px;"><code>SELECT <b>id</b> FROM accounts
 WHERE <b>password_reset_key = </b>